ra-lauren/scripts/prototypes/dns_regex/README.md

 '''

 # Nth way
-//Where there's a will there's a way, but is there time??
+//Where there's a will there's a way

 # Resources used
 [list_publicdns.txt](list_publicdns.txt) has US servers only found in https://public-dns.info/